persandstrom/ImageMover/README.md

 # ImageMover
 This is created for personal use only.
-Use is at your own risk.
+Use it at your own risk.

 Observer a directory for new files.
 If the file is an image or a movie it will automatically be renamed and copied to an organized folder structure.